-Related this param annotation, to is the corresponding jakarta.faces.view.facelets.FaceletsResourceResolver.
+Related this param is the corresponding annotation, jakarta.faces.view.facelets.FaceletsResourceResolver.
 The presence of this annotation must be ignored if the corresponding param has been specified.
 If present, this annotation must be attached to a class that extends jakarta.faces.view.facelets.ResourceResolver.
 If more than one class in the application has this annotation, an informative error message with logging level SEVERE must be logged indicating this case.
 Exactly one of the classes with the annotation must be taken to be the ResourceResolver for the application and any other classes with the annotation must be ignored.
 See Ordering of Artifacts for the means to put application configuration resources in order such that the chosen class can be defined.
 The same rules regarding decoration of the instance as listed above must apply to the annotated class.

-- jakarta.faces.FACELETS_SKIP_COMMENTS -If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, the runtime must ensure that any XML comments in the Facelets source page are not delivered to the client.
-The runtime must also consider the facelets.SKIP_COMMENTS param name as an alias to this param name for backwards compatibility with existing facelets tag libraries. - jakarta.faces.FACELETS_SUFFIX -Allow the web application to define alternate suffixes for Facelet based XHTML pages containing Jakarta Faces content.
+- jakarta.faces.FACELETS_SKIP_COMMENTS -If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, the runtime must ensure that any XML comments in the Facelets source page are not delivered to the client. - jakarta.faces.FACELETS_SUFFIX -Allow the web application to define alternate suffixes for Facelet based XHTML pages containing Jakarta Faces content.
 See the javadocs for the symbolic constant ViewHandler.FACELETS_SUFFIX_PARAM_NAME for the complete specification. - jakarta.faces.FACELETS_VIEW_MAPPINGS -If this param is set, the runtime must interpret it as a semicolon (;) separated list of strings that is used to forcibly declare that certain pages in the application must be interpreted as using Facelets, regardless of their extension.
-The runtime must also consider the facelets.VIEW_MAPPINGS param name as an alias to this param name for backwards compatibility with existing facelets applications.
-See the javadocs for the symbolic constant ViewHandler.FACELETS_VIEW_MAPPINGS_PARAM_NAME for the complete specification. - jakarta.faces.FULL_STATE_SAVING_VIEW_IDS The runtime must interpret the value of this parameter as a comma separated list of view IDs, each of which must have their state saved using the state saving mechanism specified in pre-Jakarta Faces JSF 1.2 (under the JCP). - jakarta.faces.HONOR_CURRENT_COMPONENT_ATTRIBUTES The ServletContext init parameter consulted by the UIComponent to tell whether or not the CURRENT_COMPONENT and

-CURRENT_COMPOSITE_COMPONENT attribute keys should be honored as specified.
+See the javadocs for the symbolic constant ViewHandler.FACELETS_VIEW_MAPPINGS_PARAM_NAME for the complete specification. - jakarta.faces.FULL_STATE_SAVING_VIEW_IDS The runtime must interpret the value of this parameter as a comma separated list of view IDs, each of which must have their state saved using the state saving mechanism specified in pre-Jakarta Faces JSF 1.2 (under the JCP).
+Deprecated since 4.1: Full state saving will be removed in favor of partial state saving in order to keep the spec simple.
+Therefore specifying full state saving view IDs via this context parameter will not be an option anymore. - jakarta.faces.HONOR_CURRENT_COMPONENT_ATTRIBUTES The ServletContext init parameter consulted by the UIComponent to tell whether or not the CURRENT_COMPONENT and CURRENT_COMPONENT attribute keys should be honored as specified.
 If this parameter is not specified, or is set to false, the contract specified by the CURRENT_COMPONENT and CURRENT_COMPOSITE_COMPONENT method is not honored.
-If this parameter is set to true, the contract is honored.

-• jakarta.faces.INTERPRET_EMPTY_STRING_SUBMITTED_VALUES_AS_NULL -If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, any implementation of UIInput.validate() must take the following additional action.

-If the jakarta.faces.INTERPRET_EMPTY_STRING_SUBMITTED_VALUES_AS_NULL context parameter value is true (ignoring case), and UIInput. getSubmittedValue() returns a zero-length String call UIInput.setSubmittedValue(null) and continue processing using null as the current submitted value
+If this parameter is set to true, the contract is honored. - jakarta.faces.INTERPRET_EMPTY_STRING_SUBMITTED_VALUES_AS_NULL -If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, any implementation of UIInput.validate() must take the following additional action. - If the jakarta.faces.INTERPRET_EMPTY_STRING_SUBMITTED_VALUES_AS_NULL context parameter value is true (ignoring case), and UIInput. getSubmittedValue() returns a zero-length String call UIInput.setSubmittedValue(null) and continue processing using null as the current submitted value - jakarta.faces.LIFECYCLE_ID -Lifecycle identifier of the Lifecycle instance to be used when processing Jakarta Faces requests for this web application.
+If not specified, the Jakarta Faces default instance, identified by LifecycleFactory.DEFAULT_LIFECYCLE, must be used.